shichao-an/notes/docs/dda/ch4.md

 * **Versioning**.
 As they are intended for quick and easy encoding of data, they often neglect the inconvenient problems of forward and backward compatibility.
 * **Efficiency**.
 The efficiency such as the CPU time taken to encode or decode, and the size of the encoded structure, is also often an afterthought.
 For example, Java's built-in serialization is notorious for its bad performance and bloated encoding.

-For these reasons it's generally a bad idea to use your language’s built-in encoding for anything other than very transient purposes.
+For these reasons it's generally a bad idea to use your language's built-in encoding for anything other than very transient purposes.

 #### JSON, XML, and Binary Variants